metno/metapi-tests/README.md

     """
 ```

-The expected response body may contain regular expressions for basic (non-collection) values, but backslashes must be escaped.
+The expected response body may contain regular expressions for basic (non-collection) values, but backslashes must be escaped and parentheses must be double escaped.
 For example:

 ```
       Then response_jsonSubset_200 response test #1